fedora-infra/bodhi/docs/user/update_states.rst

 :ref:`stable`: The package has been released to the main updates repository.

-:ref:`sidetag-active`: This update represents a side tag whose content can still be modified; i.e. in which packages can still be built.

-:ref:`sidetag-active-testing`: This update represents a side tag that has been requested to merge for testing.

-:ref:`sidetag-active-stable`: This update represents a side tag that has been requested to go stable.

-:ref:`sidetag-expired`: This update represents a side tag whose lifetime has expired and can no longer be modified.

 :ref:`obsolete`: The package has been obsoleted by a different update

 :ref:`revoked`: The update was removed before it reached the testing or stable repository.